Tag archive for: AMESF

 Show your support with a CNESF pin!

-Finally, the CNESF is offering to show its support for the Pink October campaign by purchasing a beautiful pin specially designed for the occasion.
+Finally, the CNESF invites you to show your support for the Pink October campaign by purchasing a beautiful pin designed especially for the occasion.

-Valued at €2, it will allow you to show your support for the fight against breast cancer while doing a good deed: all funds will be donated in full to the League Against Cancer!
+For just €2, this item lets you show your support for the fight against breast cancer while doing a good deed: all proceeds go directly to the Ligue contre le Cancer!

-In addition, several hundred people were made aware of prevention measures against this disease thanks to various posters and visuals produced by the associations.
+In addition, several hundred people were made aware of how to prevent this disease thanks to the various posters and visuals created by the organizations.

-We are particularly proud of our students and would like to thank all the generous donors who contributed to the fundraisers organized by AMESF and CNESF.
+We are especially proud of our students and would like to thank all the generous donors who contributed to the fundraisers organized by AMESF and CNESF.

 Well done, everyone!